It’s time to plan another year of homeschooling. This will be round twelve.

 The autopilot videos have helped me work through the planning process.
 I have a hard time staying focused and the videos are short and effective.

-Put Your Homeschool Year on Autopilot combines both visual and auditory learning.
+Plan Your Year combines both visual and auditory learning.
 You can read the slides while listening to Pam’s explanations.

 Best of all, you can download the slides for every module.
 Once I am finished listening, if I need to go back and review the information, I simply review the slides.
 The information on the slides is typically enough to trigger my brain without having to listen to the entire module again.